ferrous-systems/rust-training/training-slides/src/rust-build-time.md

     ```text
     D -> C -> B -> A -> App
     ```
-* Good dependency graph (A, B, and C can be built in parallel):
+* Good dependency graph (A, B, and C can be built in parallel and with greater incrementality):
     ```text
       /-> A  \
     D ->  B  -> App